Raspberry Iced Black Tea

 Method

-- Heat the water to 90–95°C (195–203°F).
-Add the black tea bags and steep for 2½–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
+- Heat the water to 90–95°C. Add the black tea bags and steep for 2½–3 minutes maximum.
+Remove the tea bags without squeezing, since squeezing forces out the most concentrated, bitter fraction held inside them.
+Let the tea cool to lukewarm.

 - Refrigerate for 1–2 hours until fully cold and integrated.
+The cold rest allows the tea, lemon, and raspberry to settle into a single cohesive character.

 - Fill glasses with ice, pour over the chilled raspberry iced black tea, and garnish with fresh raspberries and an optional twist of lemon peel.
+Serve cold, clean, lightly fruity, and tea-forward.